-The amazing benefits of the best Digital Asset Management system will deliver very little value if no one uses it.
+The amazing Digital Asset Management benefits of a chosen vendor will deliver very little value if no one uses it.
 But it’s challenging to get individual users to believe those benefits are worth the trouble of changing how they work.
 And that means thinking carefully about the costs, benefits, and learning required for your users.

 Our free eBook, Avoid the DAM Value Trap: 10 Key Questions Your DAM Vendor Doesn’t Want You to Ask, includes three key questions you should investigate carefully before choosing your vendor: